o-ran-sc/it-test/XTesting/powder-control/README.md

 into the Powder portal.
 This will download a file called `cloudlab.pem`, which you will need later.

+Due to a copyleft license issue, it needs to pull code directly from the repo https://gitlab.flux.utah.edu/powder-profiles/powder-control and add the powder/rpc.py to the XTesting/powder-control/powder directory from the it/test repo.

 You will need to make sure the machine you are using has `python3` installed, as well as the packages in [requirements.txt](requirements.txt).
 You can install the packages by doing